-Effective March 31, 2015
+Effective April 22, 2015

-A Best's Financial Strength Rating is an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
+A Best's Financial Strength Rating (FSR) is an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
 It is based on a comprehensive quantitative and qualitative evaluation of a company's balance sheet strength, operating performance and business profile.
 For more detailed information, read our Guide to Financial Strength Ratings.

 A.M.
 Best's rating system has a proven track record in indicating insurance companies that may, over time, encounter financial difficulties (see Best's Impairment Studies: Life/Health, Property/Casualty).
 As such, a Best's FSR is recognized worldwide as the benchmark for assessing and comparing insurers' financial strength.
 Such a benchmark is increasingly important to an international market that looks for a strong indication of stability in the face of widespread deregulation, mergers, acquisitions and other dynamic factors.